Geometric embedding for regularity structures

-\begin{remark} We shall frequently use Sweedler's notation and will write $\Delta_{_{ {\text{BCK}}}}(h) = \sum_{(h)} h^{(1)} \otimes h^{(2)}$ to denote the sum ranging over the expansion of the coproduct $\Delta_{ {\text{BCK}}}$.
+\begin{remark} We shall frequently use Sweedler's notation and will write $\Delta_{\text{ {BCK}}}(h) = \sum_{(h)} h^{(1)} \otimes h^{(2)}$ to denote the sum ranging over the expansion of the coproduct $\Delta_{\text{ {BCK}}}$.
 We will also frequently use Sweedler's notation for the other coproducts that will be introduced. \end{remark}